trinitytakei/tech-and-tao-with-trinity-takei/content/blog/remote_work_part_1.md

 **Yay**: Instead of going with a well-defined option (i.e. your current job), you’ll browse offers and pick ones that best suit your needs, skill set, and goals from a huge (and ever growing) pool of options.
 This is a great way to balance the possibly too well defined, single option and the too nerve-racking option (freelancing, bootstrapping) where you constantly have to scramble to put together the puzzle pieces.

-**Nay** : It’s a more time-consuming option than the previous alternative, which will potentially (And very probably) consume a lot of time in order for you to find the best match.
+**Nay** : It’s a more time-consuming option than the previous alternative, which will potentially (and very probably) consume a lot of time in order for you to find the best match.

 To some extent, you are buying a cat-in-a-bag here (more so than going remote for your current employer, or taking a shot at a remote-first company with a well-defined culture and documented history like Buffer, Automattic, or Hotjar).

 Some of these jobs are still tied to a continent (like North America) or time zone .

-**Who is it for**: Typically more experienced developers (although companies hiring remote remote juniors do exist, they’re relatively rare).
+**Who is it for**: Typically more experienced developers (although companies hiring remote juniors do exist, but they’re relatively rare).
 This is still among the safer bets (compared to, e.g., independent freelancing or creating your own products), so it is one of the compelling options if you’re just getting started with remote work.

 **When**: Virtually anytime - whether you are getting started, have been working in a 9-5 for decades, or anything in-between.